Claude Opus 4.8 Benchmarks: A Full Breakdown

 Where Opus 4.8 falls short

 Not every benchmark favors Opus 4.8.
-On Terminal-Bench 2.1, GPT-5.5 scores 78.2% versus Opus 4.8's 74.6% — a 3.6-point gap that matters for teams building agentic CLI pipelines or shell-heavy automation.
+On Terminal-Bench 2.1, GPT-5.5 scores 83.4% versus Opus 4.8's 82.7% — a gap that all but vanished once Anthropic re-measured Opus 4.8 on the newer harness (it previously reported 74.6%).
+It is now effectively a tie for shell-heavy automation.

 On AA-LCR (long-context retrieval), GPT-5.5 scores 74.3% against Opus 4.8's 67.7%.
 If your workload centers on searching through very large documents or codebases, GPT-5.5's architecture gives it a real edge.